super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 #### Value Selection

 A typical strategy to avoid backtracks is to probe the grid with the candidate value to check if it is viable, i.e. if the grid has still solutions after filling the selected slot with the candidate value.
 Given the nature of the problem, verifying that the crossing slots have still solutions suffices.

 A finer strategy is to compare the viable candidates and select the *least-constraining* one, i.e. the value leaving the crossing slots with the highest number of candidates.
 [Ginsberg90] suggests it is the more effective strategy to avoid backtracks, although it is more costly.
-In order to reduce costs, only the 10 first word candidates may be used in the comparison.
+A solution to reduce costs is to only compare a subset of the viable candidates.
+Experiments suggest that a limit of 10 elements in the comparison is the best compromise.

-This kind of strategies, where one takes a look in the future to make a choice, is called *forward-checking (FC)* [Posser99].
+This kind of strategies, where one takes a look in the future to make a choice, is called *look-ahead* or *forward-checking (FC)* [Posser99].

 #### Backtrack